bluebird75/luaunit/doc/2_changelog.rst

 Version 1.1
 ------------
 * move global variables to internal variables
 * assertion order is configurable between expected/actual or actual/expected.
-See `Equality assertions`_
+See :ref:`equality-assertions`
 * new assertion to check that a function call returns an error
 * display the calling stack when an error is spotted
 * two verbosity level, like in python unittest